Choosing the project management technique pretty much means defining the way you approach a certain project.

-- Feeding Buffer – added to the tasks on a non-critical chain to eliminate any possible effects on the critical chain and prevent delays from happening.
+- Feeding Buffer — added to the tasks in a non-critical chain to eliminate any possible effects on the critical chain and prevent delays from happening.

 - Resource Buffer — incorporated into a critical chain to ensure all resources are available when needed.

-- Capacity Buffer – added in the case of some unpredicted budget issues.
+- Capacity Buffer — added in the case of any unpredicted budget issues.